 At this point in time, it’s also a good option to consider using other treatments as well.
 For instance, you can try out chemical peels to aid in discoloration and hyperpigmentation caused by sun exposure.
 Treatments that boost cellular turnover and collagen production, such as microneedling or nano-needling, are also preferable treatments.

 If you’re unsure where to get reliable treatments, you certainly won’t go wrong with any of Introlift’s products.
-They offer a wide range of peeling services to choose from, so you can get one that best attends to your skin type’s needs!
+We offer a wide range of peeling services to choose from, so you can get one that best attends to your skin type’s needs!
 Our personal recommendations would be the Advanced Corrective Peel (Jessner Peel) and Micropeel Plus 20 Solution, which both target discoloration, dullness, and even fine lines and wrinkles!

 On the other hand, Introlift offers microneedling and nano-needling services as well.
 The Microneedling with PRP service uses platelet rich plasma to boost collagen and elastin production.
 Meanwhile, BB Glow Nano-needling is a non-intrusive way of speeding up collagen production without the use of microneedles on the face!